-The public participation for the development of the (2022/2023)-(2026/2027) IDP was in two folds:
+The public participation for the development of the 2023/2024 IDP was in two folds:

-➤ The first public participation was the collection of needs, which took the shape of Mayoral meetings where the community raised their needs to be considered by the municipality.
-This exercise started on the 10 February 2022 in Ekuvukeni and on the 16 February 2022 in Esigodlweni.
-This exercise aimed at improving the communication between the municipality and the community.
+The first public participation was the collection of needs where the community raised their needs to be considered by the municipality.
+This programme started on the 01 February 2023 at Etabhane community hall under Okhahlamba local municipality and is continouous in nature.
+It aimed at improving the communication between the municipality and the community.
 It also informs the budget that is why it took place before the preparation of the budget.
-This consultation with the communities of uThukela is continuous in nature.
 The following summarizes the needs raised during these meetings in the family of local municipalites.